-For this strategy to work for you, you will most likely need good or excellent credit.
-The rates on personal loans are determined based on your credit score.
+However, for this strategy to work truly as intended, you’ll most likely need good or excellent credit.
+That’s because the rates on personal loans are determined largely by your credit score.
 Having great credit gets you the lowest interest rate on these loans.
 If you have poor credit, you may not be able to qualify for a loan.
 You can check two of your credit scores for free using the Credit.com’s free credit report snapshot.

 Loan officers will look at your credit score, plus your income for the past couple of years as well as your debt-to-income ratio.
 And if any of these are deemed insufficient you may have a tough time qualifying for a loan with an affordable interest rate.